 According to sourcing data on Thomasnet.com, the categories that saw the biggest increase in sourcing activity in Q2 2020 over Q2 2019 were face masks, followed by hand sanitizer, respirators, nitrile gloves, and disinfectants.
 (Download the full list here.)
 Manufacturers and distributors of these products continue to see a surge in demand for COVID-19 related supplies.

+More manufacturers are also investing in digital efforts due to the in-person impact of COVID-19.
 Companies who keep up with sourcing data, adopt technologies, and understand what prospects are searching for can make smarter decisions that contribute to their company's bottom line.

 - A free company profile on Thomasnet.com to increase your online visibility and your ability to connect with more buyers and procurement managers on the platform they use most to search for your services.